 WHENCE is the stream of years?
 Whither do they roll along?
-Where have they hid in mist, their many-coloured sides?
+Where have they hid, in mist, their many-coloured sides?

 I look into the times of old, but they seem dim to Ossian's eyes, like reflected moon-beams on a distant lake.
 Here rise the red beams of war!
 There silent dwells a feeble race!
 They mark no years with their deeds, as slow they pass along.
-Dweller between the shields! thou that awakest the failing soul! descend from thy wall, harp of their own dark-brown years.
+Dweller between the shields! thou that awakest the failing soul! descend from thy wall, harp of Cona, with thy voices three!
+Come with that which kindles the past: rear the forms of old on their own dark-brown years!